deepeters/delani-studio/README.md

 ### Project Name: DELANI STUDIO

 ### Project Description
-An individual project to display a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+An individual project for Delani Studio.
+The system is designed for a company that offers a wide range of services including brand strategy, interaction and visual design and user experience testing.

 <img src="images/something.png">

 ### Setup Instructions